 sh-Oligopeptide-1

 Also known as Human Epidermal Growth Factor.
-It increases metabolism in skin cells and improves skin texture, elasticity, and firmness.
-There is some controversy around the use of growth factors in skincare.
+It increases metabolism in skin cells and is claimed to improves skin texture and elasticity.

 Functions